pkmklong/pyicd/docs/source/index.rst

 ^^^^^^^^^^
 General Equivalency Maps (GEMs) support the interoperability between ICD-9 and ICD-10 codebases and are maintained by the Centers for Medicare and Medicaid Services (CMS).
 Multiple mapping types may occur including one-to-one and one-to-many.
 GEMs provide various flags to further characterize these mapping relationships.

-Convert between ICD-9-CM and ICD-10-CM
+Map between ICD-9-CM and ICD-10-CM
- - Forward mapping: ICD-9 to ICD-10 codes.
+ - Forward mapping: ICD-9 to ICD-10 codes
- - Backward mapping: ICD-10 to ICD-9 codes.
+ - Backward mapping: ICD-10 to ICD-9 codes

 Filter by map type
  - Approximate: